oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

             Refer to [tags](knobs_tag.md) for details.
  - `--dtag={nchw [default], ...}` -- physical dst memory layout.
             Refer to [tags](knobs_tag.md) for details.
+ - `--strides=S_0xS_1x..xS_n:D_0xD_1x..xD_n` -- direct
+            stride specification for `src` and `dst` tensors that can be specified as an alternative to memory formats.
+The syntax matches with dimensions descriptor where `x` is the delimiter for dimensions within a tensor and `:` is the delimiter for tensors in the order `src` and `dst` respectively.
+The stride for either of the tensors can be skipped and moreover if a separate tag is not provided for the skipped tensor, trivial strides based on the default format of the skipped tensor will be used.
+As long as `--strides` and `--tag` options refer to different tensors, they can be specified together.
  - `--attr-scales=STRING` -- per argument scales primitive attribute.
 No
             scales are set by default.
 See `--def-scales` for additional reorder specific mechanics and refer to [attributes](knobs_attr.md)